-Do you like museums but your family gets bored by thinking about it?
+Do you love visiting museums but your family gets bored thinking about it?
 Then it’s time to make museums palatable to them.
 Josie Ortega reports from the Metropolitan Museum of Art, one of the world’s best museums, with kids in tow.

 Museum With Kids Strategy